hulu/statsd-aggregator/README.md

-Statsd-aggregator combines metrics and optimizes network transfers to statsd.
+Statsd-aggregator does local aggregation of statsd metrics, lowering the network traffic and amount of data sent to statsd clusters or instances.

 How to compile and install:

-Please ensure you have development version of libev installed redhat/centos: yum install libev-devel debian/ubuntu: apt-get install libev-dev
+Please ensure you have a development version of libev installed redhat/centos: yum install libev-devel debian/ubuntu: apt-get install libev-dev

 $ make install

-You also can create deb package (fpm is required):
+You also can create a deb package (fpm is required):

 $ make pkg